 Every year, more and more cars are built with automated systems intended to make driving safer.
 There are theories that fully automated, self-driving cars will take the risk of human error out of driving.
 In some cases, this may be true – but the software and automated systems in your car are still made by humans.
 Glitches and errors in code can produce traumatic effects if an error in the software causes your car to lock up or shut down on the road.

-If you or a loved one was injured in an accident caused by a defective automated system or vehicle software problem, call The Law Offices of Prosper Shaked today.
+If you or a loved one was injured in an accident caused by a defective automated system or vehicle software problem, call Prosper Shaked Accident Injury Attorneys PA today.
 Miami automated system and car software defect lawyer Prosper Shaked may be able to take your case and fight to get you compensation from the auto manufacturer.
-To schedule your free consultation, call our law offices today at (305) 694-2676.
+To schedule your free consultation, call our office today at (305) 694-2676.

 Auto Accidents Involving Software or Automatic System Defects